Office: LRC 114

 A.A., Los Angeles Valley College, 1976 (Anthropology)

 Professor Rosenberg joined Saddleback College in Fall of 1990 as an instructor in economics but soon became involved in the Honors Program, which she chaired from 1992 to 1998.
 She returned to that position in 2007 and now also serves as advisor to Saddleback College's Institutional Review Board and faculty advisor to Alpha Gamma Sigma and Phi Theta Kappa, and the Honors Student Council.
-She is a Past President and is currently the Chair of Transfer Relations for the Honors Transfer Council of California, a consortium of 56 community college honors programs (http://www.htcca.org).
+She is a Past President and is currently a Co-Chair of Transfer Relations for the Honors Transfer Council of California, a consortium of 60 community college honors programs (http://www.htcca.org).
 She is a member of the American Economic Association, the American Historical Association, and the National Collegiate Honors Council, and the SOCCCD Faculty Association.

 Prior to coming to Saddleback, Professor Rosenberg worked as a Research Fellow at the C. V. Starr Center for Applied Economics at New York University and as a research economist in various legal cases involving antitrust, patents, and other business issues.
 She has also taught on either a part-time or full-time basis at the University of Southern California, New York University, Dowling College (NY), Orange County (NY) Community College, Rockland County (NY) Community College, Long Island University, and the City University of New York.